grrrwaaa/courses/film6246/unreal.md

 **[Orthographic views](https://wiki.unrealengine.com/Videos/Player?series=PLZlv_N0_O1gasd4IcOe9Cx9wHoBB7rxFl&video=RoiQOwCg-4Q):**

 In the top-right corner of viewport there is a small 'min/max' button which will alternate between a maximized 3D view, and a 4-up set of views for top, left, and front "orthographic" (non-perspective) views as well as the regular perspective one.
 Right-click & drag to move in these views, and mouse-scroll to zoom.

+The "t" key will enable/disable the ability to select translucent objects.
+If it is off, you will select whatever object is seen *through* the translucent object.

 **[View modes & show flags tutorial](https://wiki.unrealengine.com/Videos/Player?series=PLZlv_N0_O1gasd4IcOe9Cx9wHoBB7rxFl&video=7UjP6gr44dc)**: